 Dr Iain Stewart explains the theory that steam from volcanoes and water from comets filled the Earth's oceans.

-A comet is an icy small Solar System body (SSSB) that, when close enough to the Sun, displays a visible coma (a thin, fuzzy, temporary atmosphere) and sometimes also a tail.
-These phenomena are both due to the effects of solar radiation and the solar wind upon the nucleus of the comet.
-Comet nuclei range from a few hundred meters to tens of kilometers across and are composed of loose collections of ice, dust and small rocky particles.
-Comets have been observed since ancient times.
+A comet is an icy small Solar System body that, when passing close to the Sun, warms and begins to evolve gasses, a process called outgassing.
+This produces a visible atmosphere or coma, and sometimes also a tail.
+These phenomena are due to the effects of solar radiation and the solar wind acting upon the nucleus of the comet.
+Comet nuclei range from a few hundred metres to tens of kilometres across and are composed of loose collections of ice, dust, and small rocky particles.
+The coma may be up to 15 times the Earth's diameter, while the tail may stretch one astronomical unit.
+If sufficiently bright, a comet may be seen from the Earth without the aid of a telescope and may subtend an arc of 30° (60 Moons) across the sky.
+Comets have been observed and recorded since ancient times by many cultures.